bitcoin-s/bitcoin-s/website/versioned_docs/version-0.5.0/oracle/build-oracle-server.md

 ./app/oracle-server/target/universal/stage/bin/bitcoin-s-oracle-server --rpcport 12345
 ```

-For more information on configuring the server please see our [configuration](../config/configuration.md) document
+For more information on configuring the server please see our [configuration](../config/configuration.md) document.

-For more information on how to use our built in `cli` to interact with the server please see [cli.md](../applications/cli.md)
+For more information on how to use our built in `cli` to interact with the server please see the [cli docs](../applications/cli.md).